🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 Here we have used the instance_type, name, and env properties provided by the instance_object variable to set the appropriate attributes of aws_instance resource using “each.value.<property>” syntax.

-Note that the Terraform for loop used to set for_each meta-argument selects the name property from the instance_object input variable.
-Since there are two objects defined as default value, two EC2 instances will be created.
+Note that the Terraform for loop used to set the for_each meta-argument selects the name property from the instance_object input variable.
+Since two objects are defined as the default value, two EC2 instances will be created.

 This also results in Terraform setting the “key” of the “each” object as the name property.
 This each.key is used in setting the Name tag.
 Optionally, it is also valid to use “each.value.name” to achieve the same result.